lizmat/raku-all-modules/cpan/KUERBIS/Term-Choose/README.md

 `Ctrl-SpaceBar` (or `Ctrl-@`) inverts the choices: marked items are unmarked and unmarked items are marked.

-`choose-multi` returns nothing if the `Ctrl-D` is pressed.
+`choose-multi` returns nothing if the `q` or `Ctrl-Q` is pressed.

 pause
 -----

-Nothing can be chosen, nothing is returned but the user can move around and read the output until closed with `Return` or `Ctrl-D`.
+Nothing can be chosen, nothing is returned but the user can move around and read the output until closed with `Return`, `q` or `Ctrl-Q`.

 OUTPUT
 ======